daronphang/programming-resources/networking/IP/IP.md

 192.168.1.0/22  # range of 1024 (2*2*256)
 ```

+### Access Control Lists (ACLs)

+IPv4 ACLs give network engineers a way to identify different types of packets.
+ACLs can be used for the following:

+- Packet filter
+- Match packets for applying Quality of Service (QoS) features

 ## IPv6

 Introduced in 1998, having an address length of 128 bits using hexadecimal notation.
 NAT is not typically used as there is no address shortage.